CoolRoostah/testing017/README.md

 		- GIT CONFIG --GLOBAL USER.NAME <USERNAME> <<<<<<<<<<<<type in your username without the brackets so for me it'd be:>>>>>>>>>> GIT CONFIG --GLOBAL USER.NAME Salem
 		- GIT CONFIG --GLOBAL USER.EMAIL <EMAIL> <<<<<<<<<<<<<<<<< type in your email without the brackets so for me it'd be:>>>>>>>>>> GIT CONFIG --GLOBAL USER.EMAIL "StorytellingSalem@outlook.com"

-4.) how to create a new repo
+4.) how to create a new repo (and where to go to figure out what kind of license youd like>>> https://choosealicense.com/licenses/

 5.) go over to microsoft code and stay there till we create new ssh key & copy it 6.) go over to github and paste ssh key